-The ICD-9-CM contains a list of alphanumeric codes which correspond to diagnoses and procedures recorded in conjunction with hospital care in the United States.
-For example, a patient with acute appendicitis will be assigned a code of 540.
-This code may be entered onto a patient's electronic medical record (EMR) and used for diagnostic, billing and reporting purposes.
+ICD-9-CM contains a list of codes corresponding to diagnoses and procedures recorded in conjunction with hospital care in the United States.
+These codes may be entered onto a patient's electronic health record and used for diagnostic, billing and reporting purposes.
 Related information also classified and codified in the system includes symptoms, patient complaints, causes of injury, and mental disorders.Content Continues Below

-The United States Department of Health & Human Services and the Centers for Medicare and Medicaid Services created ICD-9-CM as an extension of the Ninth Revision, International Classification of Diseases (ICD-9), which the World Health Organization (WHO) established to track mortality statistics across the world.
+The United States Department of Health & Human Services and the Centers for Medicare and Medicaid Services (CMS) created ICD-9-CM as an extension of the Ninth Revision, International Classification of Diseases (ICD-9), which the World Health Organization (WHO) established to track mortality statistics across the world.

 ICD-9, ratified in 1975 at a WHO conference, is the lingua franca upon which a majority of the U.S. healthcare payments system is based.
 Other code sets such as diagnosis-related groups and specialty-specific languages compose the balance.
 It is stable, and many standards and practices have developed around it.
 However, most other countries moved to the more granular and therefore more data-rich ICD-10 when it was released in the 1990s, leaving the U.S. behind as far as research capabilities are concerned.